qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 )
 ```

-For updating vector parameters in a collection that does not have named vectors,
-you can use an empty (`""`) name.
+**Note:** In order to update vector parameters in a collection that does not have named vectors, you can use an empty (`""`) name.

 Calls to this endpoint may be blocking as it waits for existing optimizers to
 finish.
-It is not recommended to use this in a production database as it may
+We recommended against using this in a production database as it may
-introduce huge overhead due to rebuilding the index.
+introduce huge overhead due to the rebuilding of the index.

 ## Collection info